cs3org/OCM-API/IETF-OCM-MLS.md

     first admin's leaf is stale.
 2. Takeover: the home server of the next admin in the admin set MAY begin arbitrating Commits.
-The first Commit it arbitrates SHOULD cover Remove proposals evicting the stale first admin's leaves, together with the GroupContextExtensions proposal deleting them from the admin set required by {{admin-set}}, constructed by one of its own admin clients.
+The first Commit it arbitrates SHOULD cover a Remove proposal evicting the stale first admin's leaf, together with the GroupContextExtensions proposal deleting that admin from the admin set as required by {{admin-set}}, constructed by one of its own admin clients.
 This makes the takeover permanent through the normal succession rule.
 3. Conflict resolution: if a Member Server receives two different Commits for the same epoch from two arbiters, it MUST process the one arbitrated by the server of the admin listed earlier in the admin set and discard the other.
 4. Hold-back: a Member Server that has observed the trigger conditions of step 1 SHOULD retain the previous epoch's group state when processing a Commit, so that it can revert and reprocess the winning Commit if conflict resolution later discards the one it processed first.
 Retained state MUST be deleted after a bounded time, per [RFC9420] Section 14; the security trade-off is discussed in Security Considerations.
 5. Rejoin: a Member Server that processed a discarded Commit and no longer holds the state needed to reprocess the winning Commit has drifted from the group.
 It recovers through the rejoin procedure ({{rejoin}}).
 Wrapped FKs are re-wrapped and redistributed by their sending servers in the new epoch as usual ({{fk-rewrap}}).

 Since an unavailable arbiter only pauses membership changes, while sharing, resource access, and FK distribution continue to operate, the